Telescope imaging beyond the Rayleigh limit in extremely low SNR: Introduction

-Recognizing the parallel advances in the quantum domain, we also introduce our algorithm as a baseline to evaluate the performance of quantum superresolution techniques.
-These advances have primarily focused on other aspects of quantum imaging, and have not directly addressed conventional imaging methods.
+We believe our algorithm can be used as a new benchmark to evaluate the performance of any future quantum \cite{Tan2021SR_SPADE, Tsang2019SR_SPADE} or classical \cite{Zhang2015ClassicalRayleigh} superresolution techniques.
+Recent advances have primarily focused on improving quantum superresolution \cite{Tan2021SR_SPADE} without detailed comparison with highly optimized direct imaging methods.
 As a result, our proposed algorithm serves as a simple yet highly effective benchmark to guide future research in this area.
 In this paper, we shall expound upon the underpinning theory of our algorithm, demonstrate its practical implementation, and assess its effectiveness in coping with an array of challenging test situations.